If You Are Spending, You Are Not Saving

 Start Writing Your Budget

-Once you start with your budget, the first thing you should know is that your first and probably second month is going to suck.
-You will be following your budget as well as a frequent GPS user follows a physical map.
-Do not worry too much, you are trying to develop new and healthy habits.
-Instead of putting yourself down for the inevitable, try to learn from your mistakes.
+Once you start with your budget the first thing you should know is that your first and probably second month is going to suck.
+You will be following your budget much like a frequent GPS user follows a physical map.
+Do not worry too much.
+You are trying to develop new and healthy habits.
+Instead of putting yourself down for the inevitable you can try to learn from your mistakes.
 Watch your bank accounts like a hawk and try to modify your spending.
-Later on, you will start to be surprised that when your next paycheck comes, you still have some left over from your previous paycheck.
-Before you know it, you will be spending less money than you make, and these small changes will save you money.
+Later on you will start to be surprised when your next paycheck comes and you still have some left over from your previous paycheck.
+Before you know it you will be spending less money than you make and these small changes will save you money.

 I will offend many people about how to limit your spending.
 Let me clarify a few things.
 The purpose of this blog is not to make friends, but to give advice to manage your money.
-Also, these are all suggestions.
-I believe in a free market and that means people can manage their money anyway they please, even if the way they manage it is stupid.
-Regardless, if you want to gain financial independence, it would be best to at least consider my suggestions.
+Also these are all suggestions you can take or leave.
+I believe in a free market and that means people can manage their money anyway they please.
+Even if the way they manage it is stupid.
+Regardless if you want to gain financial independence it would be beneficial to at least consider my suggestions.
 In this first part of my budgeting blog, I will write about small changes to help you save money while minimizing the impact on your lifestyle.

 Many people probably saw this coming.
-The average caffeinated goodness in America is $2.75, and this includes typical cups of coffee.
+The average cup of caffeinated goodness in America is $2.75.
 If you want anything that ends with the words latte, mocha, cappuccino (frozen or hot), macchiato, etc, expect to sink another buck or more.
 I have seen people who buy a cup daily, sometimes twice a day.
 This could cost thousands annually.

-This cost, I find the least excuse for mostly because a coffee pot can cost less than $20.
-And an espresso maker is hardly any more costly.
-And how long does it take to make one?
-Only a few minutes, and it gives you more control in how to make it and what flavors you incorporate.
+This cost I find the least excuse for mostly because a coffee pot can cost less than $20 and an espresso maker is hardly any more costly.
+And how long does it take to make a cup of coffee?
+Only a few minutes and it gives you more control in how to make it and what flavors you incorporate.
 You can make exciting new drinks that are actually healthy for you.
-Start here, and the executives for those coffee shops will be upset on how their bank accounts are, but you will not be upset with your own bank accounts.
+Start here and the executives for those coffee shops will be upset about their bank accounts, but you will not be upset with your own.

-This is one that offends me too.
-While alcohol does cost money, I still enjoy it from time to time.
+While alcohol does cost money I still enjoy it from time to time.
 Although I would rather give up alcohol than caffeine (don’t worry I practically always brew my own coffee so I do not have that financial vice).
-While it is a sobering fact (pun intended) it is far from surprising to know that about 1% of America’s income goes towards alcohol.
-Keep in mind, this is an average, many people reading could possibly be thinking: “only 1%?
+While it is a sobering fact it is far from surprising to know that about 1% of America’s income goes towards alcohol.
+Keep in mind this is an average.
+Many people reading could possibly be thinking: “only 1%?
 I need to do better.”
 Let me list how you can do better.

 What To Do

-Go for some dry weeks, and sometimes even months.
-While traveling or during busy weeks it is much easier to just avoid drinking, use the money instead for saving and investing.
+Go for some dry weeks and sometimes even months.
+While traveling or during busy weeks it is much easier to just avoid drinking and use the money instead for saving and investing.